Ramsey County is redoing Cleveland Avenue from Larpenteur to Como and in the process removing many large healthy old growth trees.

 The proposed design includes two section types; without parking and with parking.

-The core of this design is a 34’ – 42’ element of contiguous pavement that includes motorway lanes, bike lanes and parking.
+The core of this design, and the cause of so many trees being removed, is a single 34’ – 42’ element of contiguous pavement that includes motorway lanes, bike lanes and parking.

-There are numerous safety problems with this design including;
+Some of the safety problems with this design include;

-1) Bike Lane.
-Nearly 50% of all bicycle deaths in the U.S. are cars veering from a motorway lane in to a painted bike lane or shoulder.
-Dutch and most other European road engineers have long since learned that paint is insufficient to protect people walking or bicycling and that concrete curb protected bikeways and walkways are the only safe design.
+1) Painted Bike Lane.
+About 46%, nearly half, of all bicycle deaths in the U.S. are cars veering from a motorway lane in to a painted bike lane or shoulder like this design includes.
+Dutch and most other European road engineers have long since learned that paint is insufficient to protect people from drivers and that concrete curb protected bikeways and walkways are the only safe design.

 2) Door Zone Bike Lane.
 These are dangerous on two levels.
-The first is drivers opening their doors into or in front of bicycle riders who may be going as fast as 25 MPH.
+The first is drivers opening their doors into or in front of bicycle riders who may be going 20 MPH or faster.
 The second is that drivers must cross over the bike lane to enter or exit a parking space.
-In both of these, while drivers will look for cars before opening a door or pulling out of a parking space, they rarely look for or see bicycle riders.
+In both of these, while drivers will look for cars (that pose a threat to them) before opening a door or pulling out of a parking space, they rarely look for or see bicycle riders.

 3) Two-Way Multi-Use Trail (MUT).
-The problem here is that bicycle riders choosing to ride here instead of the much less safe on-street painted lanes will, about 50% of the time, be riding counterflow to traffic.
-Drivers crossing this MUT typically look to their left for approaching car traffic that is a threat to them but they very often do not look to their right for bicycle riders or people with disabilities moving counterflow approaching from their right.
+The problem here is that bicycle riders choosing to ride here instead of the much less safe on-street painted lanes will, about 40-50% of the time, be riding counterflow to traffic.
+Drivers crossing MUTs like this typically look to their left for approaching car traffic that is a threat to them but they very often do not look to their right for bicycle riders or people with disabilities moving counterflow approaching from their right.

 6) 34’ to 42’ of Contiguous Pavement.
-Same messaging to drivers that this is a higher speed and low attention throughway rather than a local street.
+Same messaging to drivers that this is a higher speed and low attention throughway rather than a local street that requires greater driver attention.

 7) Shared Multi-Use Trail (SMUT).
 Safer countries try to avoid these as they are uncomfortable for all users, particularly those walking and they pose a minor safety risk.
 Bicycle riders and those with disabilities using mobility devices should be separated from those walking.
-For more on this see Sustainable Safety.
+For more on this see Sustainable Safety and the booklet: Sustainable Safety 3rd Edition.

 These are only a few of the elements of this design that violate safer CROW principles and that make this a dangerous design for people walking, bicycling or with disabilities.
 A somewhat more exhausting (in list and long read) look is Hodgson Road.